rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 Mutes or unmutes the video player, depending on its current state.

 The `mute` method accepts a Boolean as its single argument.
-When passed 'true' (or when omitted), it mutes the video player.
+When passed `true` (or when omitted), it mutes the video player.
-When passed 'false', it sets the video player to unmuted.
+When passed `false`, it sets the video player to unmuted.

 ```js
 // mute a video